The best of Big Sky Country

 From the glacier-carved splendor of the Crown of the Continent to the trout-filled waters of the free-flowing Yellowstone River, Montanans have a special connection to their state’s land, water and world-class wildlife.
 Most people here identify as a hunter or angler and two-thirds say they visit public lands six or more times per year.

 However, while these lands are popular, the threats facing them are daunting.
-Hundreds of thousands of acres of wilderness study areas are at risk of reduced protection, oil and gas interests want to gain access to landscapes that are "too wild to drill" and rapidly growing communities threaten to erode Montana’s wildest spaces.
+Hundreds of thousands of acres of wilderness study areas are at risk of reduced protection, oil and gas interests want to gain access to vital landscapes and rapidly growing communities threaten to erode Montana’s wildest spaces.
 We need to work with local partners to address these dangers and keep wildlands healthy and whole for the people who love them.

 Let decision makers know you want Montana’s most vulnerable wildlands preserved for future generations.
 Sign up for our WildAlerts or texts for opportunities to take action.